Strain localization and distribution in areas of tectonic extension and contraction

 Structural geophysics of coseismic surface deformation zones

-Medium to large magnitude earthquake rupture of faults at upper crustal depths are often accompanied by 1.) an upward propagation of slip and surface-breaking deformation along the fault, and/or 2.) distributed surface-breaking deformation related to coseismic liquefaction of shallow unconsolidated water-saturated sediments.
+Medium to large magnitude earthquake rupture of faults at upper crustal depths are often accompanied by 1.) an upward propagation of slip and surface-breaking deformation along the fault, and/or 2.) distributed surface-breaking deformation related to coseismic liquefaction of shallowly-buried unconsolidated water-saturated sediments.
 I utilize field observations and high-resolution near-surface geophysics to investigate the shallow subsurface structure of such surface rupture zones, providing a non-intrusive imaging of the deformation zone.
 This approach is also useful for identifying buried paleoseismic structures that could guide the planning of target locations for paleoseismic trenching.

-My Research Locations
+Research Study Locations